-- Industry scientists, engineers and technicians assigned to working on Platform Research or Targeted Projects in the Research Centre;
+- The cost of Industry scientists, engineers and technicians' time while assigned to working on Platform Research or Targeted Projects in the Research Centre;

 - Student or faculty placements with industry partners;

 - Equipment;

 - Software;

 - Materials;

 - Data.

 Further details on SFI's policy with respect to industry in-kind contributions may be found on the SFI website.